Biomanufacturing Harvest Optimization with Small Data: Introduction

 \subsection{The Harvesting Problem: Trade-offs and Challenges}

 The simultaneous growth of desired proteins and unwanted impurities, as shown in Figure~\ref{fig:illust}, is often known as the \textit{purity--yield trade-off} in fermentation processes.
 From a practical perspective, the purity--yield trade-off presents a critical challenge in fermentation harvesting (stopping) decisions.
-Waiting too long to harvest the fermentation, in anticipation of a higher amount of protein production, may result in a higher amount of impurities.
-In turn, this could increase the cost (difficulty) of subsequent purification operations.
-This purity--yield trade-off motivates our main research question: \textit{(1) What is an optimal harvesting policy (i.e., when should we stop the fermentation) to maximize the expected profit obtained from a batch?}
+In order to achieve a high protein content, the decision maker may be inclined to harvest the fermentation as late as possible.
+However, waiting too long to harvest can result in higher levels of impurity.
+As a result, the difficulty (cost) of subsequent purification operations may increase.
+Therefore, the purity-yield trade-off has financial implications (e.g., expected revenue increases as protein yield increases, but expected cost increases as impurity levels increase).
+These trade-offs motivate our main research question: \textit{(1) What is an optimal harvesting policy (i.e., when should we stop the fermentation) to maximize the expected profit obtained from a batch?}

 In addition to the purity--yield trade-off, process ``uncertainty" imposes another critical challenge on harvesting decisions.
 In particular, two types of process uncertainty are commonly encountered in biomanufacturing practice: \textit{(i)} inherent stochasticity and \textit{(ii)} model risk.
 In our problem setting, \textit{inherent stochasticity} represents the uncertainty in the amounts of protein and impurity produced throughout fermentation, and it is often caused by the inherent complexity of biological systems.
 Because living organisms are used during fermentation, the rate at which proteins and impurities accumulate is random (although fermentation is carried out under identical conditions).
 Therefore, the inherent stochasticity of biological processes motivates our second research question: \textit{(2) How can we develop an analytical model to learn the inherent stochasticity of fermentation processes and incorporate it into optimal harvesting decisions?}